-WORKING TOGETHER TO SAVE OUR SCHOOLS!
+WORKING TOGETHER TO SAVE SEATTLE SCHOOLS

 Advocating for Public Education policies and legislation that support our school and align with our values